683202/__ray/readMe.md

-This is Tic Tac Toe game.
+This is Tic Tac Toe game for two players.
+One of the players can choose 'x' and the other one can choose 'o'.

 Requirements :